MicrosoftDocs/azure-video-indexer/azure-video-indexer/audio-effects-detection.md

 ## Closed Caption

-When audio effects are retrieved in the closed caption files, they are retrieved in square brackets the following structure:
+When audio effects are retrieved in the closed caption files, they're retrieved in square brackets the following structure:

 |Type| Example|
 |---|---|